ReflectionHLE/ReflectionHLE/README.md

 DOS versions.
 In particular, the Reflection Keen Dreams codebase is known to be internally different from the re-release's codebase in many ways.

+Also, this will *not* work with the 2015 re-release as downloaded from Steam on Windows, due to minor differences in GAMETEXT.KDR;
+Or at least, not as of this release of Reflection Keen.

 Links to stores' pages:
 - http://store.steampowered.com/app/356200/